WarreDidden1/gitOpdracht1warre/README.md

-dit is de readme bestand
+dit is het readme bestand